-I am a fifth year PhD student in the Department of Computer Science at University of California, Santa Barbara.
-Prior to joining UCSB, I received my Bachelor and Masters degree of Engineering from the Technical University of Sofia, Bulgaria.
+Since August 2014, I am a visiting assistant professor in the Department of Computer Science at University at Albany, SUNY.
+Prior to Joining SUNY I graduated with a PhD from the Department of Computer Science at University of California, Santa Barbara.
+I received my Bachelor and Masters degrees of Engineering from the Technical University of Sofia, Bulgaria.

 My research focus is on wireless networks for infrastructure-challenged regions.
 In the past, I have worked on other projects related to wireless networking including monitoring, medium access control for 60 GHz networks and smart phones.

 Most recently I worked on an exciting project at Microsoft Research and Microsoft Technology Policy Group.
 The goal of the project was twofold: on one hand, demonstrating feasibility of White Spaces networking for rural areas and on the other, enabling Dynamic Spectrum Access beyond the TV White Spaces.

 I gave an invited technical talk at the Spectrum Observatory ThinkTank.

 I successfully passed my proposal. slides

 I gave a talk on local cellular network services in remote areas at University of Birmingham. slides